emptyport/tandem-parser/README.md

 All spectra are saved as [peptide-spectrum-match](https://www.npmjs.com/package/peptide-spectrum-match) objects.
 In this case the `score` of the peptide-spectrum-match object will be X! tandem's hyperscore.

+---
+#### parse(xmlString, decoyTag=undefined)
+This is the only function in this module.
+The first argument is the XML string that you wish to parse.
+The second, optional argument is the text tag that indicates a sequence is a decoy.
+The parser will look in the description line of the FASTA entry to determine whether or not it is a decoy.
+In the below FASTA example, a decoy tag of "reversed_decoy" would match the first but not the second entry.
+Any matches to the first sequence will be considered a decoy when the file is parsed.

+> \>sequence-1_reversed_decoy
+>
+> ASDFGHKL
+>
+> \>sequence-2
+>
+> ELVISLIVES

 ## Tests
 You can run `npm test` to run the tests after installing the development dependencies.